autowarefoundation/autoware.universe/planning/behavior_velocity_planner/crosswalk-design.md

 At first, this module determines whether the pedestrians or bicycles are likely to cross the crosswalk based on the color of the pedestrian traffic light signal related to the crosswalk.
 Only when the pedestrian traffic signal is **RED**, this module judges that the objects will not cross the crosswalk and skip the pass judge logic.

 Secondly, this module makes a decision as to whether ego should stop in front of the crosswalk or pass through based on the relative relationship between TTC(Time-To-Collision) and TTV(Time-To-Vehicle).
-The TTC is the time it takes for ego to reach the virtual collision point, and the TTV is the time it takes for the object to reach the virtual colllision point.
+The TTC is the time it takes for ego to reach the virtual collision point, and the TTV is the time it takes for the object to reach the virtual collision point.

 <div align="center">
   <img src="docs/crosswalk/virtual_collision_point.svg" width=90%>